Easy Homemade Fried Pickles

 You can really use any type of pickle for this recipe, from sweet to sour, but my preference will always be fried dill pickles!
 It’s totally up to you.

-When it comes to pickle shape, you can use round slices, spears, or halves, whichever you please.
-And if you’re cutting the pickles yourself, aim for slices that are about a quarter inch in thickness.
+When it comes to pickle shape, you can use round slices, spears, or halves.
+If you’re cutting the pickles yourself, aim for slices that are about a quarter inch in thickness.

 How to Make Fried Pickles at Home

-Prep the pickles.
-Make sure your pickle slices are completely dry.
+• Prep the pickles.
+Make sure your dill pickle chips are completely dry.
 Pat them off and leave them out on paper towels to absorb any excess pickle juice while you prep the batter.

-Make the batter.
-Mix up your batter by combining the hot sauce and water into the flour and seasoning.
+• Make the batter.
+Mix up your batter by combining the hot sauce and water with the flour and seasoning.

 Tips for Success